 Reporting of side effects

-If you get any side effects, talk to your doctor or pharmacist.
+If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects

-in this leaflet.
+not listed in this leaflet.
 You can also report side effects directly via the Yellow Card Scheme at:

 By reporting side effects you can help provide more information on the safety of this medicine.

 Where you should keep the patches

 Keep all patches (used and unused) out of the sight and reach of children.